Union Tunnel (Baltimore): Original tunnel

-The Union Tunnel was originally constructed as part of the Union Railroad and served as the northern and eastern approach to Baltimore Union Station (now called Pennsylvania Station).
-In all, the Union Railroad was 9.62 mi in length, extending from the northern terminus of the Baltimore and Potomac Rail Road to the southern terminus of the Northern Central Railway.
-The junction with the Baltimore and Potomac lies between Pennsylvania Station and the northern portal of the Baltimore and Potomac Tunnel.
+The Union Tunnel was originally constructed as part of the Union Railroad and served as the northern and eastern approach to Calvert Street Station.
+In all, the Union Railroad was 9.62 mi in length, extending from the northern terminus of the Baltimore and Potomac Railroad (B&P) and the southern terminus of the Northern Central Railway(NCRY) to the southern terminus of the Philadelphia, Wilmington & Baltimore Railroad.
+It connected with the B&P and the NCRY at the Calvert Street Station, since replaced by the current Pennsylvania Station, near the northern portal of the Baltimore and Potomac Tunnel.
 The Union Railroad joined the Northern Central at Bayview Junction, Maryland 39.29677°N 76.5533°W on the northeast side of Baltimore.
+It also included a spur from just west of Bayview Junction that went due South to Canton.

 In 1866 the Canton Company of Baltimore obtained a charter from State of Maryland to build the Union Railroad.
 Active steps to finance construction of the railroad and tunnel came only in the autumn of 1870, and actual construction began on May 1, 1871.
 On July 24, 1873, the first train passed through the tunnel.
 The original tunnel began at Bond Street, and passed under the bed of Hoffman Street to Greenmount Avenue, crossing under Dallas, Caroline, Spring and Eden Streets, Central and Harford Avenues, and Ensor, Valley and McKim Streets.
 Its length is 3410 ft.
 The total cost of the road and tunnel was some $3,000,000.

 As soon as the Union Railroad was completed, the Northern Central Railway obtained the right to use it, and in February, 1882, the Northern Central purchased the Union Railroad stock from the Canton Company, and assumed control March 1 of the same year.